 Holdings are expressed as a percentage of total net investments and may vary over time.
-Equity holdings are subject to change, and may not be indicative of actual market position due to the use of call
+Equity holdings are subject to change, and may not be indicative of actual market position due to the use of call and put options.
 The Top 10 Sectors and Top Countries displayed represent a percentage of the net assets and excludes cash equivalents and other assets in excess of liabilities.

-You should consider the investment objectives, risks, charges and expenses of the fund carefully before investing.
-For a free copy of the fund's prospectus, which contains this and other information, visit our website at www.kineticsfunds.com or call 1-800-930-3828.
-You should read the prospectus carefully
+You should consider the investment objectives, risks, charges and exercises the fund is dealed asset in coresting.
+For a free copy of the fund's prospectus, which contains this and other information, visit our website at www.kineticstunds.com or call 1-800-930-3828.
+You should read the prospectus carefully before you invest.
 The Fund is classified as diversified; however, asset allocation/diversification does not guarantee a profit or eliminate risk of loss.
 In addition, investing in foreign securities involves more risk than just U.S. investments, including the risk of currency fluctuations, political and economic instability and differences in financial reporting standards.
 There may also be heightened risks investing in non-investment grade debt securities and the use of options.
 There are also risks associated with investing in small and medium sized companies.
 Non-investment grade debt securities, i.e., junk bonds, are subject to greater credit risk, price volatility and risk of loss than investment grade securities.
-Options contain special risks including the imperfect correlation between the value of the option and the value of the underlying asset.
+Options contain special risks including the imperfect correlation between the under of the option end the vue of the underlying of the streament and the result of the result of the result of the option of the result of the result of the option end the result of the option end the streament of the option of the result of the result of the option of the result of the result of the result of the option of the result of between the value of the option and the value of the underlying asset.
 Unlike other investment companies that directly acquire and manage their own portfolios of securities, the Fund pursues its investment objective by investing all of its investable assets in a corresponding portfolio series of Kinetics Portfolios Trust.